This post may contain affiliate links. Please read our disclosure policy.

 - Fry in a shallow layer of oil at 350F for 3 minutes each side or until golden brown.
 Season immediately after with salt.

-- In a small pan add sliced onion, dashi/chicken stock, soy sauce, mirin, and sugar.
-Let it simmer for 2 minutes.1 small yellow onion, ½ cup dashi or chicken stock, 1 tbsp soy sauce, 1 tbsp mirin, ½ tbsp sugar
+- In a bowl, mix together 2 eggs, dashi/chicken stock, soy sauce, mirin, and sugar.
+Whisk until well incorporated.⅓ cup dashi or chicken stock, 1 tbsp soy sauce, ½ tbsp sugar, 2 large eggs

 If you enjoyed this one, check out some more amazing rice bowls here: